LRydin/KramersMoyal/paper/paper.md

 # Acknowledgements
 L. R. G. and F. M. contributed equally to this project with their respective expertise.
 L. R. G. thanks Klaus Lehnertz and M. Reza Rahimi Tabar for all the help in understanding stochastic processes and developing this package, Dirk Witthaut for the support during the process of writing and reviewing, Gerrit Ansmann for the help in understanding python's intricacies, and Marieke Helmich for the text reviews.
-L. R. G. gratefully acknowledges support by the Helmholtz Association, via the joint initiative \emph{Energy System 2050 - A Contribution of the Research Field Energy}, the grant No. VH-NG-1025, the scholarship funding from \textit{E.ON Stipendienfonds}, and the STORM project of the Department of Mathematics, University of Oslo, under the supervision of Giulia di Nunno.
+L. R. G. gratefully acknowledges support by the Helmholtz Association, via the joint initiative *Energy System 2050 - A Contribution of the Research Field Energy*, the grant No. VH-NG-1025, the scholarship funding from *E.ON Stipendienfonds*, and the STORM project of the Department of Mathematics, University of Oslo, under the supervision of Giulia di Nunno.
 F. M. gratefully acknowledges the fund, in part, by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), project number 277625399 - CRC 185.

 # References